ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/doubleclick-rtc.md

 ### Merging targeting data for Vendors

 To prevent malicious vendors from naming the keys in their RTC response to match other vendors (and thereby overwrite them), key names from all vendor RTC responses are automatically appended with the vendor's name as defined in callout-vendors.js.
 Note that this is only done to responses from vendors, not responses from custom URLs.
-Publisher-defined custom URLs are expected to guarantee uniqueness amongst key names.
-This may optionally be turned off, see below.
+This may optionally be turned off via vendor configuration in callout-vendors.js.

 For instance, take this example where we call out to vendors, VendorA and VendorB: